dtkocher/todo-with-react-hooks/README.md

 }
 ```
-So what we have done is added to the previous example a `useEffect` hook.
 This uses the `axios` package to go out and asynchronously fetch tasks and then set the state variable `tasks` to the returned list of tasks.
-So what should you be looking at in the `useEffect` hook:
+So what should you be looking at in the `useEffect` hook>

 *  The first thing to notice is that `useEffect` is called inside of the component.
 This gives it access to everything that is declared in the component including the state variables created by the `useState` hook or any other variables generated from hooks such as `useReducer` or `useContext`.
 I do want to make it clear though you will not have the ability to call any of these hooks directly in `useEffect`.
 For example you can't do `const [var, func] = useState()` inside of the `useEffect` hook.
 You can only call hooks directly inside the function component.
 *  `useEffect` takes two arguments, a function and an array.